 Distinguishing between Emotional Abuse and rare/atypical eruptions of rage

-In cases of emotional abuse angry outbursts, and behavior like the examples given at the beginning of this article is the “norm” rather than an infrequent event, you may want to reach out to a domestic violence hotline for help.
+In cases when continued emotional abuse, angry outbursts, and behavior like the examples given at the beginning of this article are the “norm” rather than an infrequent event, you may want to reach out to a domestic violence hotline for help.

-For some of you, the signs of emotional abuse provided here may seem obvious, and for some of you, you may have just realized that you are a victim of emotional abuse.
+For some of you, the signs of emotional abuse provided here may seem obvious.
+Others however, may have just realized that you are victims of emotional abuse.